merbanan/rtl_433_tests/tests/directv/README.md

 ![DirecTV g004 flex spec](directv_g004_flex_spec.png)

 Let's focus on the first row in that signal, `{70}1ff94aa66b4aacad20`.
-Here's what this looks like in binary:
+Here's what these symbols look like in binary:

 `0001111111111001010010101010011001101011010010101010110010101101001000`